Sirawit04/2025-ITCS383-JianCha/designs/JianCha_D1_Design.md

     These use cases support the requirement which states that the back-end staff acts primarily as report generators for the executives—tracking data like how many users booked flights this month or what the most popular destinations are for strategic planning.

-**2\.
-C4 model Alignments**

-* **Context Level Support:** The diagram identifies external actors interacting with the system, such as:
-  * General Users
-  * Members
-  * Back-end Staff
-  * Payment Gateway
-  * Car Rental Agency
-* **System Boundary Representation:** The Use Case Diagram shows the system boundary of the Travel Naja System and the services it provides.

 ## Data Flow Diagram